-Those applicants who hold an RN license in Illinois and wish to pursue a bachelor degree should follow the following procedure.
+Those applicants who hold an RN license in Illinois and wish to pursue a baccalaureate degree should follow the following procedure.

 How to Apply